ZijieJin/scFusion/README.md

 ### Expected running time

-The running on the test data with 10 cells should be finished in 10 minites on an 8-core computer.
+Running the test data of 10 cells costs about 10 minutes on an 8-core computer.

 ## Command Line Options